Finite elements for symmetric and traceless tensors in three dimensions: Abstract

 \section{Abstract}

-We construct a family of finite element sub-complexes of the conformal complex on tetrahedral meshes.
-This complex includes vector fields and symmetric and traceless tensor fields, interlinked through the conformal Killing operator, the linearized Cotton-York operator, and the divergence operator, respectively.
-This leads to discrete versions of transverse traceless (TT) tensors and York splits in general relativity.
-We provide bubble complexes and investigate supersmoothness to facilitate the construction.
-We show the exactness of the finite element complex on contractible domains.
+We construct a family of finite element sub-complexes of the conformal complex on tetrahedral meshes and show their exactness on contractible domains.
+This complex includes vector fields and symmetric and traceless tensor fields, connected through the conformal Killing operator, the linearized Cotton-York operator, and the divergence operator, respectively.
+This leads to discrete versions of transverse traceless (TT) tensors, i.e., symmetric, traceless and divergence-free matrix fields, in continuum mechanics and general relativity.
+We also show the inf-sup stability of the $H(\operatorname{div})$-conforming finite element symmetric and traceless tensors paired with discontinuous vectors.